 Whitworth's undergraduate certificate programs set you on a path to success, helping you develop your professional skills, so your résumé will stand out in a pool of qualified applicants.

 Looking to start a career in accounting or become a Certified Public Accountant (CPA)?
-Whitworth's accounting certificate is designed to help you learn the accounting principles you need to take the CPA exam.
-You can complete the accounting certificate on its own in just 16 months if you’ve already taken the prerequisite courses, or earn it as part of a bachelor's degree program.
-The 24-credit series begins in January each even-numbered year; prerequisite courses begin in August on odd-numbered years.
+Whitworth's accounting certificate is designed to prepare you for work in the field of accounting and will provide you with all the accounting credits needed to meet the Washington state CPA education requirements.
+You can complete the accounting certificate on its own in just 16-20 months, or earn it as part of a bachelor's degree program.
+The 24-credit series begins in January each even-numbered year; prerequisite courses begin in August of odd-numbered years.

 - Financial Accounting (3 credits)